Ayms/node-Tor/README.md

 ##Convergence

-We are working now on a project reusing the Peersm global concepts/architecture (for personal digital ID and data management) as a global "Convergence" distributed/P2P network inside browsers allowing privacy/anonymity and secure:
+We are working now on a project reusing the Peersm global concepts/architecture (for personal digital ID and data management) and node-Tor concepts as a global "Convergence" distributed/P2P network inside browsers allowing privacy/anonymity and secure:

 * chat and messenging
 * file sharing/streaming